 Shally, her husband, and two children currently reside in the Atlanta metro area.

 Under Jaspal, the CTO Office operates both the CDC Technology R&D and Infrastructure Architecture activities.
-Mr. Sagoo has been with CDC since 1989, serving in a number of roles.
-Beginning at the CDC National Center for HIV, STD, and TB Prevention (NCHSTP), Sagoo served as a Senior Network Engineer and Chief Technology Officer and Co-chair of the CDC CTO Council.
+He has been with CDC since 1989, serving in a number of roles.
+Beginning at the CDC National Center for HIV, STD, and TB Prevention (NCHSTP), Jaspal served as a Senior Network Engineer and Chief Technology Officer and Co-chair of the CDC CTO Council.

 Since 2004, Jaspal has served as the CDC Chief Technology Officer, playing a significant role in the development of CDC IT Tactical and Strategic IT Policy.
 In addition to his role as CTO, he co-chairs the HHS Cloud Computing Advisory Council (CCAC), the CDC High-Performance Computing (HPC) committee and co-chairs the CDC Innovation and New Technologies Subcommittee (INTS).
 Jaspal holds undergraduate degrees in Telecommunications, Software Engineering, and MSc.
 In Information Systems.

 Phil has two decades of experience in new technology development and strategy, working internationally and across industries to foster growth of new technologies, encourage entrepreneurship and help grow educational opportunities.